Keanan Brand

-He previously played for the Widnes Vikings in the Super League and the Betfred Championship, and for Warrington Wolves and Leigh Centurions (on loan) in the Super League.
+He previously played for the Widnes Vikings in the Super League and the Championship, and for Warrington Wolves and Leigh Centurions (on loan) in the Super League.

 In 2023, Brand appeared as a contestant on the ninth series of Love Island.

 Background

-Brand was born in Ormskirk, Lancashire, England.
+Brand was born in Skelmersdale, Lancashire, England.

 Playing career

 Widnes Vikings

 In 2018 he made his Widnes début in the Super League against Hull Kingston Rovers.

 He featured 32 times in 2019 in all competitions for Widnes and was part of the team that made it to Wembley in the AB Sundecks 1895 cup final.
-He was also nominated for the Championship Young player of the year award.
+He was also nominated for the Championship Young Player of the Year award.

 Warrington Wolves

 On 30 September 2019 it was announced that Brand had signed for the Warrington Wolves along with Anthony Gelling.